tundish/pity_of_thieves/pot/odric/14_introduction.rst

 .. condition:: DRAMA.state 0

 Do you know the sound of Rooks at dawn?

+Harsh critics of anyone still in their bed.

 They should call that cackle a Mockery.
-Harsh critics of anyone still in their bed.

 So wakes |PLAYER_NAME|.

-His place is the |PLAYER_SPOT|.
-Where he sleeps, and when sleep leaves him, where he does work.
+He is in the |PLAYER_SPOT|.
+Where he sleeps, and when not sleeping, where he works.

-.. property:: DRAMA.prompt Type 'help'.
-Or 'again' to read once more.
+.. property:: DRAMA.prompt Type 'look'.
+Or 'help' for other commands.
 .. property:: DRAMA.state 1

 Listen